jersearls/attrition/README.md

 ## Usage

-Once set up and configuration is complete, using Attrition provided functions is very straightforward.
+Once set-up and configuration is complete, using Attrition provided functions is very straightforward.
 These functions can be invoked at both the view and template.
+All attrition provided functions can also be overridden wherever they are used.

 Example implementation of the `data_qa` function:
 ```elixir